Skip to Content

 The spirals could have changed over the centuries, but the base meanings include:

-• Three stages of life: life, death, and rebirth
+• There are three stages of life: life, death, and rebirth

 • Three elements: the Father, the Son, and the Holy Spirit